A conservative Turing complete $S^4$ flow

 \subsubsection{Acknowledgments}

-I am grateful to Misael Avenda\~no-Camacho for reading a previous version and pointing out ways to improve the exposition.
-Thanks also to Jos\'e C. Ru\'iz Pantale\'on for a couple of useful conversations about Poisson flows.
+I am grateful to Misael Avenda\~no-Camacho for reading a previous version and suggesting improvements.
+Thanks to Jos\'e C. Ru\'iz Pantale\'on for useful conversations and correspondance about Poisson and Hamiltonian flows.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}